thacherT1D/4rsam/Misc/Learning to Learn.md

 ## Play

 So the second major step to becoming a better learner is to play.
-This word is chosen very carefully as children learn at much faster rate than adults and neurological research suggests that play has a big part of it.
+This word is chosen very carefully as children learn at a much faster rate than adults and neurological research suggests that play has a big part of it.
 When you think about it, it makes sense too.
 Children just have different attitudes when it comes to what they're trying learn and why they're doing it.

 Like setting the stage, this step of the process consists of three sub-steps as well.